 "Experience has taught me how important it is to just keep going, focusing on running fast and relaxed.
 Eventually pain passes and the flow returns.
 It’s part of racing." –Frank Shorter

-To help you achieve your goal in 2016, whatever it might be, we will be publishing monthly training plans.
-The 10 Mile BEGINNER and 10 Mile INTERMEDIATE training plans will begin the week of July 4.
-For the 5K BEGINNER plan, they will start on the week of August 1.
+To help you achieve your goal in 2020, whatever it might be, we will be publishing monthly training plans.
+The 10 Mile BEGINNER starts on June 29th and 10 Mile INTERMEDIATE training plan will begin July 13th.
+For the 5K BEGINNER plan, August 3.
 Click the link below to download the week by week plans.

 If you’re looking for help with your training, people to run with, new friends, and lots of fun checkout RunGR.
 Need help finding the correct shoe or gear, visit our friends at Gazelle Sports.
 To help you reach your goals, we also have listed additional training resources below.

 We also have created a Facebook Group designed for individuals new to the Bridge Run or running in general.
 Simply join the group and ask your question.
 As we get closer to race day, we will host a live chat to make sure you feel confident and ready.

 Down Week: A planned week where you strategically run less mileage in order to allow your body and muscles to recover.

 Easy Run/Pace: Typically 1 minute slower than your goal race pace.
 Don't know what that is?
 It should be a pace where you can carry on a conversation with someone.
 On a difficulty scale of 1-10 this should be a 5-6.

 Tempo Pace: Typically 20 seconds slower than your 5K pace?
 Don't know what that is?
 It should be a pace where you can ask someone "how is this pace for you?".
 If you are unable to, the pace is too fast.
 If you can say more than that, you are going too slow.
 On a difficulty scale of 1-10 this should be a 7-8.